lagadic/ustk/README.md

 			$ brew update
 			$ brew install vtk —-with-qt

-	- How to install VTK on Ubuntu 16.04 LTS
+	- How to install VTK on Ubuntu 16.04 LTS or higher

 			$ sudo apt-get install libvtk6-qt-dev

-	- How to install VTK on Fedora 23
+	- How to install VTK on Fedora 23 or higher

 			$ sudo yum install vtk-devel vtk-qt